 …and these folks know all about getting some, and building some, and maintaining some, face it, the International Mountain Biking Association knows trail.
 Over the years, Arkansas has benefited by a close relationship with these gurus of mountain biking.
 First they named the Womble trail and later the Syllamo trail system IMBA “Epics“, letting mountain bikers everywhere know that we do have choice mountain bike trails in the Natural State.
 They have sent trail crews to Arkansas to help teach trail building and to consult on new trails.
 If you’ve recently ridden the newly laid out trails at Burns Park in North Little Rock or the Hidden Diversity Trail at Hobbs State Park near Rogers you’ve benefited from their trail design crews.

-Second was a presentation held at the very civil hour of 10 am at Devil’s Den State Park that was aimed at land managers.
-More state park staff, USDA Forest Service folks, some local parks and rec people from northwest Arkansas and more of the OORC people were in attendance.
+The second was a presentation held at the very civil hour of 10 am at Devil’s Den State Park that was aimed at land managers.
+More state park staff, USDA Forest Service folks, some local parks and rec people from northwest Arkansas, and more of the OORC people were in attendance.
 I should mention that the OORC group petitioned to get the Subaru-IMBA Trail Care Crew here so kudos to them.
-This presentation included reasons to allow sustainable trail building, liability issues and more about controlling user conflict.
-The session was only a half day so on Friday afternoon I was treated to hanging out with some of the OORC guys, the IMBA folks and some state park friends.
-First we looked at a possible place to do the next days trail building exercise.
+This presentation included reasons to allow sustainable trail building, liability issues, and more about controlling user conflict.
+The session was only a half day so on Friday afternoon I was treated to hanging out with some of the OORC guys, the IMBA folks, and some state park friends.
+First, we looked at a possible place to do the next day’s trail building exercise.
 Then it was off for a short walk on the Fossil Flats trail to see if anything out there needed any work.
-Aside from a couple of small wet spots it was in great shape.
+Aside from a couple of small wet spots, it was in great shape.
 Suddenly I was very happy that I brought my mountain bike.

-…Oh, and I did ride, first tires on the new trail.
+…Oh, and I did ride, the first tires on the new trail.